-An email will be sent to your inbox.
+After purchasing the license an email will be sent to your inbox.
 Attached to this email is a PDF file named “packing list”.
-On page 2 of the PDF file, you will find a link.
+On page 2 of the PDF file, you will find a link that shows you where to get your license data.
 Copy the link into your browser.
-After confirming with “ok” on the first page, the second page appears.
-It contains the installation code, 10 lower-case characters in bold.
+After confirming with “OK” on the first page, the second page appears.
+There your personal installation code consisting of 10 lower-case characters is shown.
 Make sure to save the code as you will need it for the activation of your software later on.
-Press the button further down the page to download your license key.
+Press the button further down the page to download your license key file.
+No start EAGLE and use license file and installation code for licensing.
 Please contact us if you have any question.

 Is part of the EAGLE installation and can be found in the doc folder as a pdf file.
 Perfect for a newbie to get familiar with EAGLE.